avf/mobile-app-dev/exercises/freeform.md

 ### Ideas that I'm not super excited about

 - **Games**: You can implement a game, but only if it uses `UIKit` and Auto Layout.
 See the idea with [animations and gesture recognizers](#animations-and-gesture-recognizers) above.
 This could work for simple puzzle games, but for anything with fancy graphics and fast user interaction it will probably be too slow.
-Since this isn't a course on game development, I don't want you to use any low-level graphics APIs or third party game engines like Unity, etc.
+Since this isn't a class on game development, I don't want you to use any low-level graphics APIs or third party game engines like Unity, etc.
 - **Cross-Platform Apps**: Due to resource constraints on my part, I'd prefer you not to work on cross-platform apps.
-For this course, please stick to iOS and Swift.
+For this class, please stick to iOS and Swift.

 ## Help and Support